#CuriousGoat: How To Prepare For A Pandemic

 When swine flu hit the U.S. in 2009, Dr. Abigail Carlson was on the front line.
 She was working in a hospital and was exposed to the virus every day.

 But she never got sick.
 Why?
 "I got my vaccines and washed my hands.
-A lot," says Carlson, an infectious disease expert at Washington University in St. Louis and an epidemiologist of the VA St. Louis Health Care System.
+A lot," says Carlson, an infectious disease expert at Washington University in St. Louis and an epidemiologist for the VA St. Louis Health Care System.

 "Every emerging disease is different," she says.
 "But many of the basic control measures — like washing your hands — will work to combat it.
 They are still the most effective ways."